wvanamstel/snakes/README.md

 width"500">
 Around epoch 13 the performance levels off around **R=0.58**

 Both these metrics support the decision to stop training the segmentation model after 13 epochs.
-The model performs quite well at segmenting out the snakes from a given out-of-training sample image, some examples:
+The model performs quite well at segmenting out the snakes from a given out-of-training sample image, some examples of segmentations:
 <p allign="middle">
 <img src="./imgs/segm_snake1.jpg" width="400" />
 <img src="./imgs/segm_snake5.jpg" width="400" />